3 Murals of Taapuna - Punaauia - French Polynesia - 2025

 Ono'u - Makatea - Tuamotu - French Polynesia - 2022

-Its creation will be the result of collaboration between 2 international artists (Insane 51 and Guido Van Helten) and 6 local artists (Sarah Viault, Ravage, Rival, Pierre Motahi, Richard Barri, Tearii Flohr), as well as 4 "budding artists" who are residents of the "Luine" residence.
+Its realization will be the result of collaboration between 2 international artists (Insane 51 and Guido Van Helten) and 6 local artists (Sarah Viault, Ravage, Rival, Pierre Motahi, Richard Barri, Tearii Flohr) but also 4 "budding artists" living in the "Luine" residence.

-A pedagogical dimension, beyond the artistic and environmental, adds to the interest of this project - hence the original and innovative aspect of this approach.
+An educational dimension, beyond the artistic and environmental aspects, adds to the appeal of this project – hence the original and innovative nature of this approach.

-The start of the work also marks the start of the 2022 edition of the ONO’U festival, whose theme is "special oceans."
+The start of the artwork's creation also marks the launch of the 2022 edition of the ONO'U festival, whose theme is "oceans special".
 Its inauguration is scheduled for Friday, May 20.

 Ono'u - Pirae - French Polynesia - 2021